 Accessing behavioral health and substance use disorder services and supports through your local community mental health (CMH) and/or substance use disorder (SUD) provider is just a phone call away.
 Each CMH and SUD provider has a location to serve you.
-To access services, please call your local access center listed beginning on page 16.
+To access services, please call your local access center listed beginning on page 12.
+For a list of current SUD providers, please refer to MSHN's website at www.midstatehealthnetwork.org or you may ask your CMH or SUD provider for a list.